GopikaV24/cloud-devsecops-pipelineactions/.github/semver.md

 - [Steps to be followed by Product Team](#steps-to-be-followed-by-product-team)

 ## Overview
-Releases are deployable software iterations you can package and make available for a wider audience to download and use.Releases are based on Git tags, which mark a specific point in your repository's history.
-A tag date may be different than a release date since they can be created at different times.
+Releases are deployable software iterations you can package and make available for a wider audience to download and use.
+Releases are based on Git tags, which mark a specific point in your repository's history.
 Automated release done by GitHub action pipeline.
 Once changes merged to main branch, pipeline will execute and create tags and release.

 ![](./semver.PNG)